OuhscBbmc/data-science-practices-1/ch-prototype-repo.md

 A line in the repo's `.gitignore` file blocks the directory's contents from being staged/committed (look for `/data-unshared/*`).
 Since files in this directory are not committed, it requires more discipline to communicate what files should be on a collaborator's computer.
 List the files either in the [repo's readme](#repo-readme) or in `data-unshared/contents.md`; at a minimum declare the name of each file and how it can be downloaded or reproduced.
 (If you are curious, the `!data-unshared/contents.md` line in `.gitignore` declares an exception so the markdown file is committed and updated on a collaborator's machine.)

-Even though these files are kept off the central repository, we recommend encrypting your local drive if the `data-unshared/` contains sensitive (such as PHI).
+Even though these files are kept off the central repository, we recommend encrypting your local drive if the `data-unshared/` contains sensitive data (such as PHI).
 See the `data-public/` [`README.md`](data-public/) for more information.

 The directory works best with the subdirectories described in the organization of [`data-public/`](#repo-data-public).